abhishek0795/Conway-s-Game-of-Life-Using-Python/README.md

 ## Usage

-1. Execute the python code using the below command
+Execute the python code using the below command

        python3 main.py

+## Sample outputs